David Webb (Hong Kong activist)

-David Michael Webb (born 29 August 1965) is an activist investor, transparency advocate and public data archivist/analyst.
-Long based in Hong Kong, he was formerly an investment banker.
-He maintains a large, open set of highly synthesised public data records, at Webb-site.com.
-In 2020, he announced that he had been diagnosed with an aggressive cancer but would maintain the database and his activism for as long as he could.
+David Michael Webb (29 August 1965 – 13 January 2026) was a British-born Hong Kong activist investor, transparency advocate, and public data archivist and analyst.
+Long based in Hong Kong, he was once an investment banker.
+He maintained a large, open set of highly synthesised public data records, at Webb-site.com.
+In 2020, he announced that he had been diagnosed with an aggressive cancer but would maintain the database and his activism for as long as he could; Webb died in 2026.

 Early life

-Webb graduated in mathematics from Exeter College, Oxford in 1986.
+Webb was born in London on 29 August 1965.
+He graduated with a degree in mathematics from Exeter College, Oxford in 1986.
 From 1981 to 1986 he was also an author of books and games for early home computers, particularly the ZX Spectrum.
-He authored the Pac Man type game Spookyman and went on to create the acclaimed 3D Vector graphics game Starion on the Spectrum.
+He authored the Pac-Man-type game Spookyman and went on to create the acclaimed 3D Vector graphics game Starion on the Spectrum.

-After graduation he became an investment banker in London.
+After graduation Webb became an investment banker in London.
 He moved to Hong Kong in 1991.
-He was a director in the corporate finance department of Barclays de Zoete Wedd (Asia) Limited (later Barclays Capital Asia Limited), the Hong Kong subsidiary of investment bank Barclays, until 31 March 1994, when he moved to become an in-house adviser to Wheelock and Company Limited.
+He was a director in the corporate finance department of Barclays de Zoete Wedd (Asia) Limited (later Barclays Capital Asia Limited), the Hong Kong subsidiary of British universal bank Barclays, until 31 March 1994, when he moved to become an in-house adviser to Wheelock and Company Limited.
 He retired from Wheelock on 31 March 1998 at the age of 32 and in the same year, founded Webb-site.com, a non-profit platform to advocate better corporate and economic governance in Hong Kong.

 Webb was appointed a Deputy Chairman of the Hong Kong Securities and Futures Commission's Takeover and Mergers Panel on 1 April 2013, having commenced serving as member on 1 April 2001.